opendilab/DI-engine-docs/source/hands_on/wqmix.rst

 The choice of weighting is crucial to ensure that WQMIX can overcome the limitations of QMIX.
-WQMIX consider two different weightings and proved that these choices of w ensure that the :math:`Q_{tot}` returned from the projection has the correct argmax.
+WQMIX considers two different weightings and proved that these choices of w ensure that the :math:`Q_{tot}` returned from the projection has the correct argmax.

-Idealised Central Weighting:
+**Idealised Central Weighting**:
-imply down-weight every suboptimal action.
+It implies down-weight every suboptimal action.
 However, this weighting requires computing the maximum across the joint action space, which is often infeasible.
 In implementation WQMIX takes an approximation to this weighting in the deep RL setting.

 .. math::
    w(s, \mathbf{u})=\left\{\begin{array}{ll} 1 & \mathbf{u}=\mathbf{u}^{*}=\operatorname{argmax}_{\mathbf{u}} Q(s, \mathbf{u}) \\ \alpha & \text { otherwise } \end{array}\right.

-Optimistic Weighting:
+**Optimistic Weighting**:
 This weighting assigns a higher weighting to those joint actions that are underestimated relative to Q, and hence could be the true optimal actions (in an optimistic outlook).